ORNL/DataFed/compose/README.md

 This step is only required once, after which the necessary files should exist in DataFed/Compose/globus.
-These files will contain the Globus configuration needed for additional cycles of "docker Compose up" and "docker Compose down".
+These files will contain the Globus configuration needed for additional cycles of "docker compose up" and "docker compose down".

 ### 4. Building Repo Services